 The Motor Carrier Compliance Division currently has 7 sworn and 1 non-sworn credentialed investigators performing investigations.
-Of the 7 sworn officers, 3 have supervisory duties and will perform investigations to maintain their certifications for FY2021 - FY2023.
-We currently have 4 sworn investigators in training; however, their certification corse has been recently resceduled due to the COVID-19 pandemic.
-Due to the continued increase, MCCD is focusing its resources on New Entrant Audit requirements.
+Of the 7 sworn officers, 3 have supervisory duties and will perform investigations to maintain their certifications for FY2022 - FY2023.
+We currently have 4 sworn investigators in training; however, their certification course has been rescheduled due to the COVID-19 pandemic.
+Due to the continued increase of new carriers, MCCD is focusing its resources on New Entrant Audit requirements.
 While MCCD's stated goal is 210, investigations will be completed as resources allow.